rajibhossen/workload-driven-autoscaling-ensemble-cluster24/flux-with-lammps/README-Full-Autoscaling.md

 kubectl apply -f flux-operator-arm.yaml
 ```

 Crate a namespace for the miniCluster.
 Provide appropriate size in the `size` field.
+Populate `maxSize` field in the minicluster
+and provide a larger value to enable HPA to increase pods.
 ```console
 kubectl create namespace flux-operator kubectl apply -f minicluster-lammps.yaml
 ```

+### Horizontal Pod Autoscaling and Cluster Autoscaling
+Deploy horizontal pod autoscaling by following the [readme](../horizontal-pod-autoscaling/README.md) of horizontal-pod-autoscaling directory.

+Deploy Cluster Autoscaling by following the [readme](../cluster-autoscaler/README.md) of cluster-autoscaler directory.

+### Application and run scripts
 Copy run script that will submit ensemble application in Flux.
 ```console
 POD=$(kubectl get pods -n flux-operator -o json | jq -r .items[0].metadata.name)